When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions

-4. First layer: Place the charcoal on top of the cloth.
+4. Add charcoal: Pour a layer of activated charcoal on top of the cloth.

-5. Second layer: Add sand on top of the charcoal.
+5. Add sand: Pour a layer of sand on top of the charcoal.

 4. Stove-Top Distiller